 Summer Music Fest Faculty

 Our music faculty are experts in the fields of vocal and choral music, conducting, piano, theory, education, and composition.
-In 2017, our faculty traveled to Streator from five different states-Ohio, Kentucky, Illinois, Georgia, and Tennessee-they comprise our senior faculty, junior faculty, and guest lecturers.
+In 2019, our faculty will travel to Streator from across Illinois, Tennessee, Ohio, Virginia, and Kentucky, comprising our senior faculty, junior faculty, and guest lecturers.
 Students will have the chance to work one-on-one and in small groups, exploring new ideas, fine-tuning skills, and gaining a better acumen for continued education, various careers in the music field, and a life-long relationship with music and the arts.

 Dr. Monroe is Director of Music at St. Thomas Episcopal Church in Terrace Park, Ohio, where, in addition to leading an active music program for children and adults, he established and conducts the Bach Ensemble of St. Thomas, a professional ensemble of instrumentalists and vocalists who perform services, concerts and educational retreats centered on the music of J. S. Bach.

 As a conductor and music educator, he has taught at every level from elementary to college, including positions at Ursuline Academy and Walnut Hills High School in Cincinnati, Miami University (OH), and Georgia College & State University.
 He received his Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music.
 He is Region V Chair of the Association of Anglican Musicians and Membership Chair of the Greater Cincinnati Choral Consortium.
 He lives in Cincinnati with his wife Jennifer, contrabassoonist with the Cincinnati Symphony Orchestra, and their children Jack and Catherine.

 Dr. Shelbie Wahl-Fouts, Director of the Community Choir